Electrolysis Frequently Asked Questions

 When proper care is taken, recovery after treatments is usually minor.
 Immediately following treatment, there may be slight redness and swelling to the treated area (this varies depending on the individual), but this will subside within a short period of time.

-I adhere to the highest standards of sterilization, and I will provide you with specific post-treatment instructions and the personal attention you that you require for a successful and comfortable recovery.
+I adhere to the highest standards of sterilization, and I will provide you with specific post-treatment instructions and the personal attention you that you require for a successful, and hopefully smooth, recovery.

 How many treatments will I need?